2026-03-15

 A few things I'd like to add eventually:

 Historical price tracking.
 I have six years of scraped data sitting around.
 It would be cool to show price trends over time.
-The catch: The Beer Store changed their pricing display (taxes and deposit went from included to excluded), and I changed my data format more than once.
-Reconciling all of it would take some work.

 Per-location inventory.
 Right now I'm scraping data from a single Toronto store.
 Prices and sales are pretty consistent across Ontario, but stock levels vary by location.
 It'd be nice to add an "In Stock" filter so you're not browsing beers that aren't available near you.